starpos/crashblk/README.md

 This is memory block device driver for IO errors and crash test, emulating read/write IO error and device crash (or sudden shutdown).
+This also support configurable delay for read, write and flush IOs.

 ## License